INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization

 \section{Conclusion}

-This article introduced INTHOP, an interval Hessian-based optimization framework tailored to find a stationary point of nonconvex optimization problems.
+This article introduced INTHOP, an interval Hessian-based optimization framework for nonconvex optimization problems.
 The framework is based on approximating the original Hessian such that the approximate Hessian is positive definite in an interval.
-The advantage of doing so is threefold.
-First, the search direction is guaranteed to be descent.
-Second, the Hessian need not be recomputed for the iterates lying within the interval.
-Third, the search direction can be obtained by matrix-vector product if the iterates are within the same interval.
+This strategy offers several advantages: (i) the search direction is guaranteed to be descent; (ii) the Hessian need not be recomputed for the iterates lying within the interval; (iii) the search direction can be obtained by matrix-vector product if the iterates are within the same interval.
 The key idea in finding a positive definite approximation of the Hessian matrix is to estimate the minimum eigenvalue of the interval Hessian matrix.
-The algorithm performance critically depends on the interval size and the method employed to compute the minimum eigenvalue of the interval Hessian.
+The algorithm performance critically depends on the size of the interval and the method employed to compute the minimum eigenvalue of the interval Hessian.
 Accordingly, we develop INTHOP variants where the interval size remains the same, and another variant where the interval size changes with iterations.
+We prove the global convergence that is applicable to all the proposed variants of INTHOP.
 Furthermore, we implement several methods of $\mathcal{O}(n^2)$ and $\mathcal{O}(n^3)$ complexities to compute the minimum eigenvalue of the interval Hessian matrix.
 We compare the performance of INTHOP variants on a set of benchmark problems and demonstrate that INTHOP with adaptive interval size and using an $\mathcal{O}(n^3)$ complexity method outperforms the other INTHOP variants across multiple metrics, including function, gradient, and Hessian evaluations and $\mathcal{O}(n^3)$ operations.